DeeNewcum/deedot/README.md

         User my-username

     # ... a bunch of other private stuff that I don't want to make available on the public repository.

+## Requirements ##

+DeeDot requires only Perl, and doesn't require any extra modules to be installed.
+It is designed to run on as many Un*xes as possible.

 ## Similar projects ##